-Mill Water School will support pupils to:
+Mill Water School will enable pupils and students to:

 - Make appropriate decisions and choices.

 - Build effective relationships.

 - Prepare themselves for the challenges of independent living and change.

 - Develop a positive self-image and awareness of their rights and responsibilities.

 - Be active participants in their learning.

 - Learn to be effective communicators.

 - Enhance their social understanding and the skills of citizenship.

 - Manage their own behaviour appropriately.

 - Enjoy life.